Frequently Asked Questions

-Currently, we will administer the Pfizer, Moderna and Johnson & Johnson vaccines.
+Currently, we will administer the Pfizer and Moderna vaccines.
 Vaccines are allocated by the Texas Department of State Health Services (DSHS) and patients can choose one of these products as they are made available to Texas Children’s by the State.

 As a parent or caretaker, will I also be eligible to receive the vaccine through Texas Children’s?

 Can my child’s siblings also receive the vaccine through Texas Children’s?

 Can my child receive the vaccine if they have symptoms of COVID-19?

 If your child has symptoms of COVID-19 or is currently considered a close contact of someone with COVID-19, vaccination should be delayed until they have recovered from their illness and criteria is met for them to discontinue isolation.

 Should my child receive the vaccine if they have already had COVID-19?

 Yes.
 The Centers for Disease Control and Prevention (CDC) encourages vaccination regardless of history of prior symptomatic or asymptomatic SARS-CoV-2 infection.